Oak Ridge Symphony Orchestra

 Cohn continued to serve as conductor until 1955.
-Under his leadership, the orchestra concentrated on a traditional classical repertoire, but also introduced works by American composers such as Edward McDowell and Henry Cowell.
+Under his leadership, the orchestra concentrated on a traditional classical repertoire but also introduced works by American composers such as Edward McDowell and Henry Cowell.
 In 1952 the symphony presented the premiere performance of Overture to a Dedication of a Nuclear Reactor, composed by Arthur Roberts and considered to be "the first serious musical composition inspired by the atomic age."
 The Overture was dedicated to Cohn, who was conductor for the premiere.

 In 2008, the orchestra launched a series of concerts called "Isotone," designed to connect music with science.
 The Isotone concerts feature original compositions written as tributes to famous physicists and include scientific equipment from the collection of the American Museum of Science and Energy.
 The February 2010 Isotone Concert presented the premiere performance of a 12-minute composition by Larry Spivak entitled Space; a van de Graaff generator was used in the performance to create effects of lightning.
 Items such as Geiger counters have been used in other concerts.
 The first two seasons' compositions honored Marie Curie, Richard Feynman, and Stephen Hawking.
-The compositions for the 2010-2011 season were scheduled to honor Glenn Seaborg and Lise Meitner.
+The compositions for the 2010-2011 season honored Glenn Seaborg and Lise Meitner.

 Dan Allcott became the Oak Ridge Symphony conductor beginning with the 2010-2011 season.
 He succeeded Cornelia Kodkani-Laemmli, who had led the orchestra for several years.